 Get facts about poverty in Kenya and learn how we empower its people to work their way out of poverty and build a safety net for the future.

-Opportunity Kenya offers many products and services to help clients meet the challenges of building and running businesses sustainably, including:
+Today, we work with Kenyan partners who offer a range of products and services to help clients meet the challenges of building and running businesses sustainably, including:

-Mobile phone banking: Opportunity Kenya began piloting loan repayments using mobile phones at the Kawangware branch in Nairobi in 2011.
+Mobile phone banking: Our Kenya programme began piloting loan repayments using mobile phones at the Kawangware branch in Nairobi in 2011.
 This service brings clients increased convenience, flexibility and security, and aims to increase security by eliminating the need for clients and loan officers to carry cash to Trust Group meetings.